 Duration & Cost

-The cost of this course is £1,950 plus tutor expenses.
-The course is 3 hours and up to 12 delegates can attend one course.
+The cost of this course is £1,950 plus tutor expenses if delivered in-house.
+The course is 3 hours and up to 15 delegates can attend one course.
 Bespoke work may incur additional costs.

 Who Should Attend?